openSUSE/kernel-firmware-tools/README-kft.md

 kernel-firmware-ath10k/     kernel-firmware-mwifiex/
 ....
 ```
+If you want to fork / branch the Gitea repo and OBS project at updating,
+pass `-b` option to `update-firmware-git.sh`.
+Then `osc fork` will be
+performed beforehand to set up the forked Gitea repo and branched OBS
+project.

 After preparing all materials, the script will commit the package to
 OBS automatically.
 For keeping without commit to Gitea, pass `-n`